lucyg16/Python-graph/README.md

 3. run $ python app.py

 ## Notice
-Pay attention to the path specified (must be a local file)
+- Pay attention to the path specified (must be a local file)
+- data.txt and data2.txt are hard-coded numbers to test the app with (no need to do anything with them)